cybernet/job-broker/README.md

 **Note:** If the version shown above ends with -pre, then its a pre-release version, otherwise its a release version.

-**IT IS NOT RECOMMENDED THAT YOU USE THIS MODULE IN PRODUCTION UNTIL IT REACHES AT LEAST VERISON > v0.1.5 AS IT IS STILL EVOLVING**

 Opening Project in Eclipse
 --------------------------
 To open this project in Eclipse, you'll need [Nodeclipse and Enide](http://www.nodeclipse.org/).